Davon Drew

-Davon Anthony Drew (born December 9, 1985) is an American former professional football tight end.
-He was selected by the Baltimore Ravens in the fifth round of the 2009 NFL draft.
-He played college football at East Carolina where he played some quarterback before switching to tight end because of his size and speed.
+Davon Anthony Drew (born December 9, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected 149th overall by the Baltimore Ravens in the fifth round of the 2009 NFL draft.
+He played college football for the East Carolina Pirates as a quarterback before switching to tight end because of his size and speed.
 Drew also played for the Miami Dolphins at one point in his career.